 We can trace another divergence when the East rushed ahead.
-It occurred after the fall of the Western Roman Empire during the socalled Dark Ages in Europe.9 The period from the fifth to the twelfth centuries CE was the time of prosperity in many oriental societies (accompanied by their rise and decline).
+It occurred after the fall of the Western Roman Empire during the so-called Dark Ages in Europe.
+The period from the 5th to the 12th centuries CE was the time of prosperity in many oriental societies (accompanied by their rise and decline).
 During this period the East considerably outpaced the West.
-Thus, the divergence of the first millennium CE prepared the background for the great convergence of the nineteenth century which was preceded by the convergence of the twelfth to fourteenth centuries CE when Europe started to catch up with the achievements of the East (see below and Grinin and Korotayev 2015).10
+Thus, the divergence of the 1st millennium CE prepared the background for the great convergence of the 19th centuries CE when Europe started to catch up with the achievements of the East (see below and Grinin and Korotayev 2015).